 The quick answer is, “They try, but they can’t.”

-There is no effective way to teach “general” “deep” knowledge.
-The basic reasoning skills learned in programs on certain topics don’t transfer easily to other domains2.
+There is no effective way to teach “general deep knowledge”.
+The analytical reasoning skills learned in programs on certain topics don’t transfer easily to other domains2.

 How to teach critical thinking to a child

-Despite the difficulty in teaching critical reasoning in specific topics, there are things parents can do to help children form a critical thinking mindset and develop the desire to look for deeper domain knowledge to solve problems in real life.
+Despite the difficulty in teaching critical reasoning in specific topics, there are things parents can do to help children form a healthy critical thinking mindset and develop the desire to look for deeper domain knowledge for creative problem solving.
 The main idea is to teach kids how to apply higher-order thought processes in any situation that requires decision-making skills in their daily lives.

-While there are activities or games to promote critical thinking, critical thinking goes deeper than just asking open-ended questions.
+While there are critical thinking activities or educational games to promote critical thinking, critical thinking goes deeper than just asking open-ended questions.

 Here is what parents can do to teach children critical thinking in everyday life and help them become creative thinkers.